Transparent heart icon with white outline and + sign.

 Foundations is the story of Parker, or rather the story of 3 different Parkers.
 All three stories start the same way.
 The little boy Parker is watching a TV show about evolution with his parents.
 When the commentator starts talking about how humans evolved over millions of years, Parker turns to his dad and asks, “Is that true… did we use to be fish?”

-This is the fork in the road.
-In the first story, Parker’s parents tell him that yes, it is true.
-And then we get to see how an evolutionary agnostic worldview works itself out.
-We get to see how Parker, believing himself to be the product of nothing but chance, grow up, and what sort of decisions he makes.
-And, finally we get to see him on his deathbed, alone and full of regrets.
+This is the three-tined fork in the road.
+In the first story, Parker’s parents tell him that yes, we are former fish.
+And then we get to see how an evolutionary, agnostic worldview works itself out.
+We see an adult Parker, believing himself to be the product of nothing but chance, making questionable decisions.
+Finally, we get to see him on his deathbed, alone and full of regrets.

 Then we rewind, and this time Parker’s parents give a different, but only slightly better, answer.
 In all, three different worldviews are featured, one after another.